-Following up on our past posts, in this update on the transition away from LIBOR (London Interbank Offering Rate), and other interbank offering rates (“IBOR”) denominated in other currencies, we discuss some recent issuances by global and US government regulators on the LIBOR transition.
+Following up on our past LIBOR posts, in this update on the transition away from LIBOR (London Interbank Offering Rate), and other interbank offering rates (“IBOR”) denominated in other currencies, we discuss some recent issuances by global and US government regulators on the LIBOR transition.
 The LIBOR transition requires considerable work from all market participants and regulators are making it clear that the time for action is now.

 Commodity Futures Trading Commission

 Three divisions of the U.S. Commodity Futures Trading Commission (“CFTC”) issued no-action letters on December 17, 2019, regarding temporary relief from regulatory requirements when amending swap contracts to include sufficient fallback language and risk-free rates that will address the end of the use of IBOR.
 Until December 31, 2021, the Divisions of Swap Dealer and Intermediary Oversight, Clearing and Risk, and Market Oversight, will not recommend that the CFTC take action against market participants for noncompliance with certain regulatory requirements when amending these swap contracts, such as business conduct requirements, uncleared swap margin rules and swap clearing requirements.
 The CFTC has made this effort in order to facilitate market participants’ transition from IBOR.
-The letters are available here.
+The letters are available Read the CFTC staff letters.

 New York State Department of Financial Services